gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 Here's the code to make an identity matrix.

+    var m3 = {
-    function makeIdentity() {
+      identity function() {
         return [
           1, 0, 0,
           0, 1, 0,
-        0, 0, 1
+          0, 0, 1,
         ];
-    }
+      },

+      ...

 Here's the 5 Fs.

 {{{example url="../webgl-2d-geometry-matrix-transform-hierarchical.html" }}}

 Let's see one more example.
-In every sample so far our 'F' rotates around its top left corner.
+In every sample so far our 'F' rotates around its top left corner (well except for the example were we reversed the order above).
 This is because the math we are using always rotates around the origin and the top left corner of our 'F' is at the origin, (0, 0).

-But now, because we can do matrix math and we can choose the order that transforms are applied we can move the origin before the rest of the transforms are applied.
+But now, because we can do matrix math and we can choose the order that transforms are applied we can move the origin.

-        // make a matrix that will move the origin of the 'F' to its center. var moveOriginMatrix = makeTranslation(-50, -75);
+        // make a matrix that will move the origin of the 'F' to its center. var moveOriginMatrix = m3.translation(-50, -75);
         ...

         // Multiply the matrices.
-        var matrix = matrixMultiply(moveOriginMatrix, scaleMatrix);
+        var matrix = m3.multiply(translationMatrix, rotationMatrix);
-        matrix = matrixMultiply(matrix, rotationMatrix);
+        matrix = m3.multiply(matrix, scaleMatrix);
-        matrix = matrixMultiply(matrix, translationMatrix);
+        matrix = m3.multiply(matrix, moveOriginMatrix);

 Here's that sample.
 Notice the F rotates and scales around the center.

 {{{example url="../webgl-2d-geometry-matrix-transform-center-f.html" }}}

 Using that technique you can rotate or scale from any point.
 Now you know how Photoshop or Flash let you move the rotation point.

 Let's go even more crazy.
-If you go back to the first article on <a href="webgl-fundamentals.html">WebGL fundamentals</a> you might remember we have code in the shader to convert from pixels to clipspace that looks like this.
+If you go back to the first article on [WebGL fundamentals](webgl-fundamentals.html) you might remember we have code in the shader to convert from pixels to clipspace that looks like this.

       ...
       // convert the rectangle from pixels to 0.0 to 1.0